-Most awards management solutions will stop here and convince you that this is the only right way to do a public voting contest.
+Some awards management solutions will stop here and convince you that this is the only right way to do a public voting contest.
 Evalato, of course, offers more.

-So here are the other voting options you get with Evalato…
+So here are the other voting options you get with Evalato:

-- Simple review: a quick and easy voting type where people can vote for or against applications with a single click.
+A quick and easy voting type where people can vote for or against applications with a single click.

-- Points voting: voting via a points distribution system, where the points can be limited per application, category, and round.
+Voting via a points distribution system, where the points can be limited per application, category, and round.

-In Evalato, we’ve envisioned dedicated spaces where you can add all of these elements.
+To that end, Evalato features dedicated spaces where you can add all of these elements.

 That doesn’t mean that if you don’t have a big budget, your public voting competition won’t be a success.
 The reward could be awesome and even more appealing even if it’s not monetary or tangible.
 If, for example, your organization is an authority in your industry and you make a list of the best in that field, contestants will be more drawn by being part of your prestigious index, than any tangible prize.

-On top of that, psychologists have long proven than when competing, contestants are motivated by both extrinsic and intrinsic factors — the first being winning an award and the second — the experience of personal satisfaction and approval from the public.
+On top of that, psychologists have long proven that when competing, contestants are motivated by both extrinsic and intrinsic factors — the first being winning an award and the second — the experience of personal satisfaction and approval from the public.

 What’s most important is for it to be easy to grasp.
 That means: